WHAT YOU'LL STUDY IN MACERATA

 The art studio is taught by Teresa Marasca from the Accademia di Belle Arti di Macerata, who has exhibited her own creative works at galleries throughout Italy and Europe.
 You will work with other U.S. students in the studio.
 The beginning Italian language course will be taught by an Italian faculty member, with courses meeting daily throughout the first week to provide you with basic survival skills and continued twice weekly throughout the remainder of the program.
 Students will be expected to spend a minimum of 8 additional hours in the studio outside of required meeting times, which will be held Monday – Thursday morning.
 Most Fridays will be reserved for excursions; students will have one free Friday for personal travel or additional time in the studio.
 The courses make use of a variety of basic art materials and texts, all of which are provided as part of the program fee.
 Students may need to budget for additional materials.

 - Previous art coursework: 2 painting courses (100-200 level), 2 drawing courses (100-200 level), 1, 2-D design course (100-200 level)

 - Students seeking graduate credit will need to complete additional coursework as assigned

 Selection is based on seriousness of purpose, academic achievement, and individual stability and maturity.
 Individual university requirements may vary.
 A minimum GPA and previous language study may be required by your home institution.
 Check with your study abroad adviser for specific requirements.

-All courses offered in Macerata are recognized and approved for academic credit by various MCSA and NCSA member institutions.
+All courses offered during the summer art studio program in Macerata are recognized and approved for academic credit by NW Partner Institutions.
 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad adviser for more information.